Concordium/concordium-base/smart-contracts/docs/src/tutorials/piggy-bank/writing.rst

 return a description of actions to be executed on-chain.

 .. note::

+   For a Rust_ developer, ``receive``-functions compares to type methods, with a mutable reference to self.

    A continuation of the analogy to Object Oriented Programming:
    ``receive``-functions corresponds to object methods.